spapadiamantis/3gm-wiki/Document-Processing.md

 git pull origin datasets
 ```

+You can also download *scraped PDFs in txt format* from [here](https://pithos.okeanos.grnet.gr/public/7Z2GQvF0boDbCjYWFnmyc)

 # Document Parsing Modules

 The parsing modules provides is `IssueParser` for parsing Government Gazette Issues and `LawParser` for parsing laws referred in Government Gazette Issues.
 You can read the docs [here](https://github.com/eellak/gsoc2018-3gm/tree/master/docs).